I've tested the best smart rings for tracking your health — and these are my favorites

 How we test the best smart rings

-Assessing the accuracy of the best smart rings is another crucial part of our testing.
+Assessing the accuracy of the best smart rings is another crucial part of my testing.
 It involves wearing them alongside other fitness trackers that have proven reliable to see how the results compare.
 For example, I walked 5,000 steps with the Helio Ring and Garmin Forerunner 165 to gauge the accuracy of the former; it proved quite precise.

-Finally, we look at how the core features of each smart ring line up with other options out there by evaluating the data presented in each app.
+Finally, I look at how the core features of each smart ring line up with other options out there by evaluating the data presented in each app.
 Are these metrics easy to parse?
 Are there insights and tips to help you better understand the big picture?
 And, are any core data points missing?

 FAQs